 The Use of Lysine Supplements in Cats

-As mentioned earlier, lysine is an amino acid that is used to treat feline herpes.
-Those who own cats will often utilize lysine supplements in treating the signs and symptoms of the virus.
+As mentioned earlier, lysine is an amino acid that is used to treat feline herpes virus.
+Those who own cats will often utilize l lysine supplements in treating the signs and symptoms of the virus.
 The lysine for cats supplements are specially formulated to inhibit current and recurring symptoms in your cat.

 Lysine supplements are available for purchase over the counter with no need for a prescription.
 However, it is prudent to consult with your vet before making a purchase.
-One on the main reasons to speak with you cat’s doctor is because the dosage will differ depending on the cat’s size, eating habits, and background.
+One of the main reasons to seek veterinary advice is because the dosage will differ depending on the cat’s size, eating habits, and background.

-Your vet will be able to assist you with determining how much to give your cat.
+Your vet will be able to assist you with determining the appropriate l lysine dosages for your cat.
 Plus, since it is a health-related issue, and just like how people tell their physicians about any changes in medical issues, we should be sharing it with our cat’s veterinarian too.

 Lysine for Cats Side Effects

 Lysine offers immense benefits to your cat, but it can also have some adverse reactions.
 Some of the possible side effects in some cats include:

 Lysine supplement benefits have been said to be undeniably crucial for the well-being of your cat.
 It not only treats feline herpes but it also helps to eliminate the symptoms.
 Some of the dangerous effects of feline herpes include upper respiratory damage and a painful discharge from the eyes which could result in blindness.

 Herpes is highly contagious and spreads within cats however humans can not contract it from cats.
 It is only from cat to cat.
 Most cats tend to suffer from herpes virus and carry the condition all throughout their lives.
 Supplementation helps manage herpes since there is no cure for the condition.